Tulsa man sentenced to 17 years in federal prison on child sex trafficking charges

-TULSA, OKLAHOMA—Tarran Arnel Brinson, 24, of Tulsa, was sentenced to 17 years in federal prison today by U.S. District Judge Gregory K. Frizzell for Conspiracy to Engage in Sex Trafficking of Children, Sex Trafficking of Children, Attempted Sex Trafficking of Children, Interstate Travel, and Transportation in Aid of Racketeering, Coercion and Enticement, and Obstruction of Justice, announced U.S. Attorney Danny C. Williams, Sr. for the Northern District of Oklahoma.
+TULSA, Okla. — Tarran Arnel Brinson, 24, of Tulsa, was sentenced to 17 years in federal prison today by U.S. District Judge Gregory K. Frizzell for Conspiracy to Engage in Sex Trafficking of Children, Sex Trafficking of Children, Attempted Sex Trafficking of Children, Interstate Travel, and Transportation in Aid of Racketeering, Coercion and Enticement, and Obstruction of Justice, announced U.S. Attorney Danny C. Williams, Sr. for the Northern District of Oklahoma.
 A Federal jury convicted Brinson on May 28, 2013 after a six-day trial.

 “Child sex trafficking is one of the most heinous crimes.
 We are diligently working with our law enforcement partners to bring those who exploit minors to justice.
 We must protect the most vulnerable among us, our children.” said U.S. Attorney Williams.